-Before every wedding, I have a chat with my couple and every time I tell them to take the time to breathe and savor little moments.
+Before every wedding, I have a chat with my couple, and every time I tell them to take the time to breathe and savor little moments.
 Letting go and just enjoy those chills.
-If you can, with not taking the week prior your wedding off?
-Go to the spa, a great meal in your favorite restaurant, read your favorite book, chill with your pup, have a bubble bath; Taking time for you will also be part of your memories.
+If you can, with not taking the week prior to your wedding off?
+Go to the spa, have a great meal in your favorite restaurant, read your favorite book, chill with your pup, or have a bubble bath; Taking time for yourself will also be part of your memories.
 And it will make wonders on your nerves ;)

 Listen to no one but the two of you

 It's your day after all.
-If you want to celebrate it just the two of you just do it (thanks Nike).
-Big party?
-YES!
+If you want to celebrate it just the two of you just do it.